HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 }
 {% endraw %}{% endhighlight %}

 And there we have it!
-A completed (but hacky) implementation of a nice parallax effect using pure Javscript.
+A completed (but hacky) implementation of a nice parallax effect using pure Javascript.
 I really hope you enjoyed it and I look forward to seeing you in the next part where we will take this code, clean it up and convert into a generalised library that we will publish to NPM so anyone can create amazing parallax sites like this with ease!
 See you then.

 Stay hungry, and keep coding.